 Clinton ended his retirement in 1800, when he was elected to a seat in the New York legislature.
 He had entered the contest at Burr's urging, to ensure the selection of Republican presidential electors, and probably intended to retire when his term expired.
 But when New York Republicans, anticipating Jefferson's victory in the national election and hoping to consolidate their gains on the local level, asked him to enter the 1801 gubernatorial election, he agreed.
 He was at first reluctant to seek the nomination—his acceptance was subject to the caveat that he would resign the governorship if the office proved too much for him—but Burr soon provided him with a compelling reason to remain in the contest.

 Eleven years earlier, Governor Clinton had appointed Aaron Burr attorney general of New York.
 In 1789, with Federalists in control of the state legislature, he had been anxious to add Burr and his allies to the Clinton coalition.
 But he never completely trusted Burr, and his suspicions were confirmed when Burr refused to defer to Thomas Jefferson after the two candidates received an equal number of electoral votes in the 1800 presidential contest.
-After the furor subsided, and after the House of Representatives finally declared Jefferson the winner on the thirty-sixth ballot, Clinton's nephew and political heir, De Witt Clinton, predicted that Burr would resign the vice-presidency and try to recoup his shattered fortunes by running for governor of New York.
-De Witt apparently persuaded his uncle that he was the only prospective candidate who could prevent Burr from taking control of the state Republican party.
+After the furor subsided, and after the House of Representatives finally declared Jefferson the winner on the 36th ballot, Clinton's nephew and political heir, De Witt Clinton, predicted that Burr would resign the vice presidency and try to recoup his shattered fortunes by running for governor of New York.
+De Witt apparently persuaded his uncle that he was the only prospective candidate who could prevent Burr from taking control of the state Republican Party.
 George Clinton was elected governor by an overwhelming margin, carrying traditionally Federalist New York City and all but six counties.

 During his last term as governor, Clinton was overshadowed by his increasingly powerful and ambitious nephew.
 Still, although De Witt was now "the real power in New York politics," George Clinton was much revered by New York voters.
 Anxious to preserve the Virginia-New York coalition, but determined to limit Burr's role in his administration, Jefferson turned to Clinton for advice in making federal appointments in New York. "[T]here is no one," he assured Clinton, "whose opinion would command me with greater respect than yours, if you would be so good as to advise me."
 Jefferson was, in practical effect, repudiating Burr, although he never publicly disavowed or openly criticized his errant vice president.
 One Federalist observer soon noted that "Burr is completely an insulated man in Washington."
 As the 1804 election approached, De Witt wrote to members of the Republican caucus suggesting his uncle George as a replacement for Burr.